Monteviot Lights: Dates, ticket prices and what to expect from Scottish Borders first light show

 The team say that Monteviot Lights is not just another light show; it's a unique opportunity to witness the first lighting and audio spectacle in the heart of the Scottish Borders.
 Unlike traditional light installations, Monteviot Lights embraces the natural backdrop of Monteviot Gardens, accentuating the beauty of nature itself.

 The trail starts at the Harestanes visitor centre and comprises a 1.5km route through the illuminated gardens and woods of the house.
 Along the way there’s local food and drink to enjoy.
-The light trail seamlessly incorporates the garden's natural surroundings and key features, creating immersive experiences, and has been produced by NL Productions, who have over 50 years’ experience of delivering large-scale events, including The Enchanted Forest in Pitlochry; Castle of Light at Edinburgh Castle; and Edinburgh Zoo’s Halloween Spooktakular and Christmas Nights.
+The light trail seamlessly incorporates the garden's natural surroundings and key features, creating immersive experiences, and has been produced by NL Productions, who have over 50 years’ experience of delivering large-scale events, and have been involved in The Enchanted Forest in Pitlochry; Castle of Light at Edinburgh Castle; and Edinburgh Zoo’s Halloween Spooktakular and Christmas Nights.

 The event aims to attract 7,500 visitors in its inaugural year while focusing on long-term growth and sustainability, aiming to preserve the natural environment that the event beautifully illuminates.